govau/frontdoor/ui/src/content/buyer/products-and-services/digital-marketplace.md

 The high-level objectives of the Digital Marketplace are to increase the participation of small to medium enterprises (SMEs) and start-ups.
 We do this by breaking down barriers to entry, delivering better sourcing outcomes through increased competition and delivering innovative solutions for government.

-The Standing Offer Notice (SON) for Digital Marketplace is <a href="https://www.tenders.gov.au/Son/Show/4E10C3C3-99F9-34E1-61CD-E299C229AAEF" target="_blank" rel="external">SON3413842</a>.
+The Standing Offer Notice (SON) for Digital Marketplace is <a href="https://www.tenders.gov.au/Son/Show/4E10C3C3-99F9-34E1-61CD-E299C229AAEF" target="_blank" rel="external noreferrer">SON3413842</a>.

-Read the <a href="https://marketplace.service.gov.au/api/2/r/master-agreement-current.html" target="_blank" rel="external">Digital Marketplace Master Agreement</a>.
+Read the <a href="https://marketplace.service.gov.au/api/2/r/master-agreement-current.html" target="_blank" rel="external noreferrer">Digital Marketplace Master Agreement</a>.

 ## <span name="what-can-you-buy-from-the-digital-marketplace">What can you buy from the Digital Marketplace?</span>